 The most persuasive copy maintains a balance between both rational and emotional language.
 But if you have to choose one over the other, choose emotion.
 Because as Donald Calne, the Neurologist and author explained: "Reason leads to conclusions.
 Emotion leads to action."

-You can hear more from Paul about engaging and persuasive copywriting by attending his one-day Copywriting Masterclass at the IDM in London on either the 23rd June or 4th July.
+You can hear more from Paul about engaging and persuasive copywriting by attending his one-day Copywriting Masterclass at the IDM in London.

 Did you find this blog useful?